 We intend to be a disciplined purchaser, with a focus on Canada's top markets.
-As there is more competition to acquire existing stores, especially from US purchasers, we may not be able to find acquisitions that meet our criteria.
+As there is more competition to acquire existing stores, especially from US purchasers, we may find it difficult to acquire assets that meet our criteria.